janbina/ctu-thesis/README.md

 The thesis and slides in pdf format could be found in releases.
 The source code could be found on GitHub, the version at the time of submitting the thesis was [1.0.0](https://github.com/janbina/swm/tree/1.0.0).
 There is also a short video showcase on [youtube](https://www.youtube.com/watch?v=C-4S8lDN9vM).
+It can be also found in CTU's [dspace](https://dspace.cvut.cz/handle/10467/87816).